Banknotes of the United States dollar: National Gold Bank Notes (1870–1875)

-Silver Certificates
+Silver Certificates (1878–1964)

 Silver certificates were issued from 1878 through 1964 and were redeemable in silver coin through 1967 and thereafter in raw silver bullion.
 Since 1968 they are not redeemable in anything but Federal Reserve Notes.
 They were removed from circulation in 1964, at the same time as silver coins.
 They were issued in large size through 1929 and in small size thereafter.
 They were originally issued in denominations of $10, $20, $50, $100, $500 and $1,000. $1, $2 and $5 notes were added in 1882.
 Small size notes were only made in denominations of $1, $5 and $10.
 The small notes were made with a blue seal, except for notes made as an emergency issue for American soldiers in North Africa during World War II, which were made with a yellow seal, as well as a $1 note made for use only in Hawaii during World War II, which had a brown seal.

-Refunding Certificate
+Refunding Certificate (1879)

 Refunding Certificates, issued only in 1879 and only in the $10 denomination, were special in that their interest (4% per annum) did accrue indefinitely, which was meant as a way to persuade people into buying them.
 However, as very few of these notes were redeemed, in 1907 Congress passed an act stopping the accrual of interest, fixing the value of the notes at $21.30.